wiredimpact/wired-impact-volunteer-management/README.txt

 * Tested up to WordPress 5.2.

 = 1.3.12 =
-* Make the Volunteer Opportunity custom post type available via the REST API so it utilizes the new Gutenberg content editor.
+* Made the Volunteer Opportunity custom post type available via the REST API so it utilizes the new Gutenberg content editor.
 * Tested up to WordPress 5.0.

 = 1.3.11 =